2DegreesInvesting/r2dii.climate.stress.test/README.md

     on how to use PACTA for banks, consult:
     <https://2degreesinvesting.github.io/r2dii.match/> and
     <https://2degreesinvesting.github.io/r2dii.analysis/index.html>
+  - Information on initial probabilities of default, ideally on the individual loan level.
+If this is unfeasible, it needs to be provided on the technology level based on relevant market data and be merged with the input file accordingly.
+  - Information on LGDs, ideally on the loan level, but alternatively market averages for each of the technologies. **OPEN**
   - Sector exposures to the relevant sectors of the analysis.
 This can be obtained by following the steps in the script calc\_loan\_book.R in this repository.